| | BACK TO FANFIC LIBRARY | HOME |

 "You're absolutely right, Phillip.
 I can't feel or sense a damned

+thing," he said.
 They both turned their heads as they heard someone walking through the

 hall towards the room.
 Nick walked into Phillip's bedroom.
 Nick was angry,